anuja01/JSInterviewQnA/JS_QUESTIONS.md

       // 'arguments' is not available with arrow functions
       ```
 ### 8. What is the differences between `null` and `undefined`
-`null` is an initialized and assigned value to a variable which means empty.
+`null` is an initialized and assigned value to a variable which means empty. type of `null` is `object`.
 `undefined` means varibale is declared but it's value is not initialized.
+Type of `undefined` is `undefined`.